All about box turtles

 Background

-Box Turtles, which are in the family Emydidae and genus Terrapene, are probably the best-known in the U.S. Native to the U.S. and Mexico, they consist of seven species and seven subspecies separated into two groups: common box turtles and ornate box turtles.
-The Common Box Turtle, Terrapene carolina, and its five subspecies are the most widely distributed, inhabiting south-central, east and southeast regions, and Mexico.
+Box turtles are among the most recognized Testudines in the U.S. Native to the U.S. and Mexico, they consist of seven species and seven subspecies separated into two groups: common box turtles and ornate box turtles.
+The Common Box Turtle, Terrapene carolina, and its five subspecies are the most widely distributed, inhabiting the south-central, east, and southeast regions, as well as Mexico.
 The Ornate Box Turtle, Terrapene ornata, and its two subspecies inhabit the south-central and southwestern U.S. and Mexico.

-Physical characteristics
+Physical size

-Adult box turtles typically range in size from 4 to 7 inches (10.2–17.8 cm) across the carapace, depending on the species, and weigh up to 2.0 pounds (0.9 kg).
+Adult box turtles typically range in size from 4 to 7 inches (10.2–17.8 cm) across the top, depending on the species, and weigh up to 2.0 pounds (0.9 kg).

 Male or female?